-Qualifying students who test after the deadline or who cannot attend their ceremony for any other reason are sent a commemorative medal in August.
+Qualifying students who test after the deadline or who cannot attend their ceremony for any other reason should receive their commemorative medal no later than September 15.

 We send invitations and RSVP information to qualifying students in April.
 That information will let you know which ceremonies you are being invited to attend, as well as details about RSVPs, optional activities, and more.

 Any request to change your ceremony location must be submitted in writing to firstname.lastname@example.org after you receive your invitation.

 Tickets are not required for the ceremony, but the size of some ceremony venues does limit how many guests each attendee can bring.
 Those details are provided with your invitation or on the ceremony details pages for each State or the Grand Ceremony.